About

 LEADERSHIP

-Bill Pettinga - Project Manageer
+Bill Pettinga - Construction Project Manager

 Bill Pettinga began working at Next Step of West Michigan in 2008 to help with the supervision of projects and the men that were passing through Next Step at the time.
 Bill brought 25 years of experience as a Design Build contractor to be part of the team that has established Next Step as a reliable General Contractor and Manufacturer.As part of the leadership team, Bill has walked with Next Step through seasons of growth and challenge, while managing projects and partnering with the City of Grand Rapids among others.